John Diffley (soccer)

-John Diffley (born January 11, 1967, in New City, New York) is a retired American soccer player who is currently the Senior Associate Athletic Director for Administration at St. John's University.
+John Diffley (born January 11, 1967) is an American retired soccer player who is currently the Senior Associate Athletic Director for Administration at St. John's University.

 Youth and college

 Diffley attended Albertus Magnus High School of Rockland, New York where he played on the soccer team from 1981 to 1984.
 He was a Parade High School All-American and was inducted into the Albertus Magnus Hall of Fame in 1998.
 In 1985, he entered American University.
 He spent four seasons as a midfielder with American.
 During Diffley's freshman year, American went to the NCAA title game where the Eagles fell to the University of California, Los Angeles in eight overtimes.
 Diffley graduated in 1989 with honors and was inducted into the Hall of Fame in 2006.

 Professional

 In 1989, Diffley began his professional career with the Albany Capitals of the American Soccer League (ASL).
 At the conclusion of the ASL season, Diffley signed with the expansion indoor team Atlanta Attack of the American Indoor Soccer Association (AISA).
 The Attack finished second in the league 1989-1990 standings and went to the playoff semi-finals before losing to the Dayton Dynamo.
 In the 1990 off-season, the AISA renamed itself the National Professional Soccer League (NPSL).
 The Attack again finished second in the standings, but fell to Dayton again in the first round of the playoffs.
 That summer, Diffley moved to the Penn-Jersey Spirit of the American Professional Soccer League (APSL).
 Diffley then decided to try a career in Europe.
 He signed with Dutch Second Division club HFC Haarlem and spent the 1992–1993 season in the Netherlands.
 In 1994, Diffley joined the North Jersey Imperials of USISL, where he was captain and was named to the USISL All-Star team.
 The next season, 1995, he signed with the Long Island Rough Riders.
 That year, Long Island won the USISL national championship.
 Diffley was named to the Championship All-Tournament team.
 The Tampa Bay Mutiny of Major League Soccer (MLS) drafted Diffley in the third round (twenty-seventh overall) of the 1996 Draft.
 He saw time in thirteen games before being traded to the Kansas City Wizards for the 1997 season.
 When the Wizards released him, Diffley became a full-time coach but continued to play for the Staten Island Vipers in 1998 and 1999.
 In 2003, Diffley was a player-assistant coach with the New York Freedom.